 Common Molly Fish Who Are Fin Nippers

 All Mollies are not nippers.
-Other species, such as discus and guppies, may bite those who wear aquarium gloves or have their hands in the tank while they are feeding.
+Other species, such as discus and guppies, may bite those who wear aquarium gloves or have their hands in the tank while feeding.

 These types of molly fish may be the prettiest to look at all the time; however, these are also the type of fish that is most likely to nip at you if you handle them without care.

 The common types of Molly fish that are fin nippers: